Difference Between HashMap and LinkedHashMap

 What is HashMap?

 HashMap is a Map Implementation that implements and extends in AbstractMap to help create a collection of inherits belonging to the same class.
-It is a class that allows one to store keys and its values to form a Map interface.
+This class allows one to store keys and their values to form a Map interface.

 HashMap is not synchronized.
 It can also store null values, but only one null key should be defined.
 It would not work over multiple null keys.
 This is also because the keys stored have to be unique.

 Even if a duplicate one is stored, it is replaced by the original one in the list.
-The feature that differentiates this from the other groups of map implementation is that they do not have an order to enter the key and neither to they store the order it is entered in.
+The feature that differentiates this from the other groups of map implementation is that they do not have the order to enter the key, nor do they store the order it is entered.

 The data structure can be easily retrieved from a HashMap.
-The retrieved data can also be modified, added to, removed with ease.
-So their main applications are in places that require a fast retrieval process as well as other general purposes.
+The retrieved data can also be easily modified, added to, or removed.
+So their main applications are in places that require a fast retrieval process and other general purposes.

 hashmap